MatthewGreenspun/Automate-Google-Classroom/README.md

    - topic_id - id of the topic to post the question to.
 It is nullable.
    - title - the title of the question used on Google Classroom.
    - description - the description of the question.
 It is nullable.
+   - posting_days - days of the week to post the question.
+Stored as array of VARCHAR\(3\).
    - scheduled_time - time to post the question.
+Stored as VARCHAR\(5\) in form hh:mm.
-   - due_date - date to post the question. stored as VARCHAR\(10\) in form yyyy-mm-dd or "DAY-POSTED".
+   - due_date - date to post the question.
+Stored as VARCHAR\(10\) in form yyyy-mm-dd or "DAY-POSTED".
 It is nullable if due_time is nullable.
-   - due_time - time to opst the question. stored as VARCHAR\(5\) in form hh-mm.
+   - due_time - time to post the question.
+Stored as VARCHAR\(5\) in form hh:mm.
 It is nullable if due_date is nullable.
    - submission_modification_mode - decides if answers can be modified after submitting.
 It is nullable.
    - max_points - maximum number of points that are possible to receive.
 It is nullable.
 5. Multiple_Choice_Questions